1:1 Photography Workshops and Post-production

 What to bring

-Start time, directions to either my cottage, or a location you'd prefer to start from. and any other information pertinent to your day will be sent out on receipt of a BACS transfer of the total cost for the workshop.
+Start time, directions to all workshop locations or our house for the Powys workshops and 1:1. and any other information pertinent to your day will be sent out on receipt of a BACS transfer of the total cost for the workshop.
 Please read the workshop terms and conditions on this site as it forms the basis of our contract together and covers issues around refunds and our responsibilities during our time together.

 It really doesn't matter where you are on your photographic journey.
 From complete beginner to advanced photographer 1:1 and/or post production with me will take you to the place you want to be, wherever that is.
 I guarantee it - after all you will have my undivided attention for the session.
 It might only be one day, but it will create endless possibilities for years to come in your photography future.